nice-game-hints/goodbye-deponia/06-porta-fisco/030-right/100-organooon.md

 ---
-title: Get rid of the hymn
+title: Get rid of the anthem
-keywords: organon, crate lug, hymn
+keywords: organon, crate lug, anthem
 ---

 **Right Rufus**

-So, you disquised yourself once more and now you are listening that beautiful organon hymn.
+So, you disquised yourself once more and now you are listening that beautiful organon anthem.

 # How do I get away?
 What can you do?
 If you move anywhere he will stop you.